A Conversation with Two Cybersecurity Experts

 Posted May 16, 2017

 In the wake of last week’s global ransomware attack, AAMI reached out to two noted experts in the world of healthcare cybersecurity to get their thoughts.
-Kevin Fu is the CEO and chief scientist of Virta Labs, Inc., as well as an associate professor at the University of Michigan in Ann Arbor, where he runs the Archimedes Center for Medical Device Security.
+Kevin Fu is the chief scientist of Virta Labs, Inc., as well as an associate professor at the University of Michigan in Ann Arbor, where he runs the Archimedes Center for Medical Device Security.
 Axel Wirth is a distinguished technical architect with the Symantec Corp.
 He is a member of the Editorial Board of BI&T, AAMI’s peer-reviewed journal, for which he writes a cybersecurity column.

 How vulnerable are hospital systems to this type of attack in the United States, especially given the fact that healthcare institutions typically use different vendors with different software?